alvaroalea/arduino_playground/Nunchuck_as_Mouse/README.md

 This project aim to create a device that allow use a Android Phone with only two fingers.

-Need and arduino Leonardo or Arduino Micro
+Need and arduino Leonardo or Arduino Micro if used as USB HID with a OTG Android Phone

+Need and ESP32 if used as a Bluetooth Mouse

 *  Z button is "touch" in screen, or left click.
 *  C button (hold for about 2 second) is "back" or right click